openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-unity-driver.rst

 - `unity_share_server`
     One of NAS server names in Unity, it is used for share creation when the driver is in `DHSS=False` mode.

+- `report_default_filter_function`
+    Whether or not report default filter function.
+Default value is False.
+    However, this value will be changed to True in a future release to ensure compliance with design expectations in Manila.
+So we recommend always setting this option in your deployment to True or False per your desired behavior.

 Restart of :term:`manila-share` service is needed for the configuration changes to take effect.